defold/doc/docs/en/manuals/lua.md

 ### Books
 * [Programming in Lua](https://www.amazon.com/gp/product/8590379868/ref=dbs_a_def_rwt_hsch_vapi_taft_p1_i0) - Programming in Lua is the official book about the language, providing a solid base to any programmer who wants to use Lua.
 Authored by Roberto Ierusalimschy, the chief architect of the language.
-* [Lua programming gems](https://www.amazon.com/Programming-Gems-Luiz-Henrique-Figueiredo/dp/8590379841) - This collection of articles record some of the existing wisdom and practice on how to program well in Lua.
+* [Lua programming gems](https://www.amazon.com/Programming-Gems-Luiz-Henrique-Figueiredo/dp/8590379841) - This collection of articles records some of the existing wisdom and practice on how to program well in Lua.
 * [Lua 5.1 reference manual](https://www.amazon.com/gp/product/8590379833/ref=dbs_a_def_rwt_hsch_vapi_taft_p1_i4) - Also available online (see above)
 * [Beginning Lua Programming](https://www.amazon.com/Beginning-Lua-Programming-Kurt-Jung/dp/0470069171)